← BACK TO BLOG

 Level 3: Work Positioning Systems

-Level 4: Fall Injury Prevention System
+Level 4: Fall Prevention System

-Utilising fall injury systems such as catch nets, catch platforms and individual fall arrest systems providing comprehensive training on their use is crucial to minimise risks associated with falls.
-Training should encompass both fall restraint and fall arrest techniques, ensuring workers are equipped to handle various fall scenarios
+Training should cover both fall restraint and fall arrest techniques, ensuring workers are equipped to handle various fall scenarios

 Level 5: Ladders or Administrative Controls